Johnny (Quanhan) Xi

 I am a Ph.
 D. Student in the Department of Statistics at the University of British Columbia, supervised by Ben Bloem-Reddy.
-Recently, I have been interested in causal discovery, generative modelling, and their application in high-throughput biology.
-I have also been an intern with Jason Hartford at Valence Labs, where I worked on causal representation learning and multimodality.
+I’m broadly interested in causal machine learning and/with generative models.
+Recently, I have been interested in how dynamical systems can be used to model data both with and without explicit temporal components.
+In the past, I was an intern with Jason Hartford at Valence Labs, where I worked on causal representation learning from multiple modalities.

 news